Image Credit: MISS KANITHAR AIUMLA-OR/Shutterstock.com

-Brick is one of the most environmentally friendly and efficient building materials available in the market.
-Although construction and demolition (C&D) waste tend to accumulate in many places and account for about 24% of trash in landfills, it is no longer a huge problem as old, broken, and used brick are sought after materials these days as they are just as virgin materials.
+Brick is one of the most environmentally friendly and efficient building materials currently available.
+Although construction and demolition (C&D) waste tends to accumulate in many places and accounts for about 24% of materials in landfills, it is no longer a huge problem as old, broken, and used bricks are now sought after materials.
 Several countries enforce recycling of C&D waste by law.

-Today, antique bricks actually command a higher price than a new brick, which becomes an advantage as it reduces large-scale wastage.
+Today, antique bricks command a higher price than a new brick, which is advantageous as it reduces large-scale wastage.

-Bricks can be recycled.
-When homes, buildings, roadways, bridges, and other brick constructions are demolished, the resultant rubble can be collected and crushed to be transformed into new aggregate materials.
+As well as being reused, bricks can be recycled.
+When homes, buildings, roadways, bridges, and other brick constructions are demolished, the resultant rubble can be collected and crushed and turned into new aggregate materials.
 These materials can be used by the same company or sold to other companies.

-Brick is recycled by first crushing the material with a primary jaw crusher then further reduce the crushed material with cone crushers.
-Then the material must be screened and wherever required blended through the pugmill to obtain several recycled products.
-Unused bricks as well as bricks that do not pass the manufacturers’ standards can also be recycled using the same crushing process to form brick chips.
+Brick is recycled by first crushing the material with a primary jaw crusher then further reducing the crushed material with cone crushers.
+Then the material must be screened and, where required, blended through the pugmill to obtain several recycled products.
+Unused bricks, as well as bricks that do not pass the manufacturers’ standards, can also be recycled using the same crushing process to form brick chips.